xebialabs/blueprints/azure/README.md

 # Microsoft Azure

-These are notes common to all AWS blueprints.
+These are notes common to all Azure blueprints.

 All the Azure blueprints require the following information: